padogrid/bundle-none-tutorial-padogrid/README.md

 ## Use Case

 PadoGrid is a productivity toolkit for managing user workspaces in the server-side.
 It is commonly used for creating distributed workspaces on your laptop to manage various clustering products running locally and remotely.
 Managing clustering (or data grid) products such as GemFire, Hazelcast, Redis, Coherence, Spark, Kafka, Hadoop, etc. is a complex task that often requires development and maintenance of custom scripts.
-Each product comes with a simple set of scripts primarily for developers running clusters on a single node thwarting their pratical use.
-This task multiplies as you include more products in your system architecture.
-Learning each product's scripts is a tedious and time consuming task.
+Each product comes with a simple set of script but they are typically for running a single cluster member instance on your local machine.
+You are left with the time-consuming task of manually deploying, configuring, running, and managing each member that belongs to a clusterw.
+The complexity of this task multiplies as you add more members to the cluster and include more clusters and products in your system architecture, and not to mention, learning each product's scripts requires a significant amount of time and efforts.

 PadoGrid solves this problem by providing a single, unified set of commands for managing data grid products.
 The same set of commands applies to all the [supported data grid products](https://github.com/padogrid/padogrid/wiki/Supported-Data-Grid-Products-and-Downloads).
-For products that are not supported, their support is included in online bundles instead.
-Each bundle represents an end-to-end use case and a turnkey solution that you can simply install and run.
-Including this bundle, there are numerous [public online bundles](https://github.com/padogrid/catalog-bundles/blob/master/all-catalog.md) that are made readily available for you.
+For products that are not supported, they can be found in *bundles* as part of solutions.
+Each bundle is a shrink-wrapped, turnkey solution capturing an end-to-end use case that you can simply install and run.
+Including this tutorial bundle, there are numerous [public online bundles](https://github.com/padogrid/catalog-bundles/blob/master/all-catalog.md) that are made readily available for you to use.
+All for free and all for fun!

 PadoGrid was built from the beginning to bring the concept of *distributed workspaces* to practice by allowing you to create sandbox environments on the fly.
-PadoGrid isolates each workspace that you create from others so that you can focus on the applications that will be running only on your workspace.
-The bundles are the direct results of this concept as they must be run in isolated environments to prevent workspace conflicts.
-In this bundle, we will explore some of the commonly used PadoGrid commands to understand the benefits of having distributed workspaces.
+PadoGrid isolates each workspace that you create from other workspaces so that you can instead focus on your application.
+The bundles are the direct results of this concept as they need to be run in isolated environments to prevent workspace conflicts.
+In this tutorial bundle, we will explore some of the commonly used PadoGrid commands to understand the benefits of having distributed workspaces.

 ![PadoGrid Tutorial](images/padogrid-tutorial.drawio.png)